escopecz/veetr/docs/SETUP.md

 ### 2. Prepare the Veetr device

-1. Connect the GPS antenna
+1. Position the GPS module (has built-in antenna, external antenna optional for better reception)
 2. Connect the BLE (Bluetooth Low Energy) antenna
-2. Connect the wind sensor via the JST connector
+3. Connect the wind sensor via the RJ45 connector

 ### 3. Connect to Your Boat 🔗